Crufts 2026 - Reflections from Walking the Floor of the Pet Industry

 Events like Crufts are also a great opportunity to step back and observe the industry as a whole.
 Spending time on the floor, speaking to founders, teams and partners gives a real insight into how businesses are evolving and where the sector may be heading next.

 Crufts brings together the entire pet industry, founders, teams, innovators and animal lovers alike.
-Walking the floor this year reinforced something we see every day in our work: while products and brands continue to evolve, it’s
+Walking the floor this year reinforced something we see every day in our work: while products and brands continue to evolve, it’s ultimately the people behind them who shape the future of the industry.

 More Blogs...